Barbara Oakley: Academic career

 Oakley became a professor of engineering at Oakland University in 1998, after graduating with a Ph.D. at the school.
 She continues to be a part of the Industrial and Systems Engineering Department at Oakland.

 Oakley participates in several areas of research.
 These include STEM education, engineering education, general learning, online learning, MOOCs and their effects, and studies of empathy and altruism.

-Oakley has co-created (with Professor Terry Sejnowski, a neuroscientist) and teaches Learning How to Learn: Powerful mental tools to help you master tough subjects, a MOOC offered on Coursera.
-The course had its first three runs in August and October 2014 and January 2015, respectively, when it attracted approximately 300,000 students in total.
+Oakley has co-created (with neuroscientist Terry Sejnowski) and teaches Learning How to Learn: Powerful mental tools to help you master tough subjects, a MOOC offered on Coursera.
+Structured with four modules, the course covers access to experts’ learning methods of various disciplines, certain functions of the brain, and other researched tactics proven to be effective in becoming skillful with challenging subjects.The course had its first three runs in August and October 2014 and January 2015, respectively, when it attracted approximately 300,000 students in total.
 It is now available in on-demand format.
-A total of about 1.2 million students have enrolled as of December 2015.
+A total of more than 4 million students have enrolled as of June, 2025.